Currently at Microsoft

 The tour engaged nearly 100,000 in its six-city tour from London to Tel Aviv.
 Media coverage included The Guardian, Forbes and Entertainment Weekly.

-I developed the winning pitch alongside two of my London colleagues from Publicis UK and Poke, then developed an exhibition narrative and creative strategy – a fan journey that traced a path through key scenes from season 5 and put a spotlight on important characters and memorable moments.
+I developed the winning pitch alongside two of my London colleagues from Publicis UK and Poke, then developed an exhibition narrative and creative strategy—a fan journey that traced a path through key scenes from season 5.
 The pitch hinged on the show's morbid reputation and was billed as "The Game of Thrones experience where everybody dies."

-Working with my design and production teams, we created a design approach that was immersive yet practical – important given that the exhibit had to be transported around Europe over the course of two months.
-With the aim of transporting fans into the world of Westeros we created 15' to 30' tall fabric walls using images from the show and a flexible exhibition space that could be rearranged to fit each venue, while maintaining the story arc defined in our content strategy.
+Working with my design and production teams, we created a design approach that was immersive yet practical—important given that the exhibit had to be transported around Europe over the course of two months.
+We created 15' to 30' tall fabric walls using images from the show and a flexible exhibition space that could be rearranged to fit each venue.

-On the show's set in Belfast, I worked with our client to curate a collection of more than 200 props and costumes and placed each within the exhibition's content plan.
-The exhibition also featured two content-creation opportunities – transforming yourself into a white walker and being torched by dragon fire – which were delivered to fans' phones via a mobile website seconds after leaving the scene.
+On the show's set in Belfast, I worked with our client to curate a collection of more than 200 props and costumes.
+The exhibition also featured two content-creation opportunities—transforming yourself into a white walker and being torched by dragon fire—which were delivered to fans' phones via a mobile website seconds after leaving the scene.

-The exhibition embodied all that I love about experiential and event marketing because I got to do a bit of everything.
-Building an experience for hardcore fans set a high bar for subject matter expertise and authenticity, requiring painstaking attention to detail – every costume, every prop, every line in every video had to be perfect.
-The project really polished my project management and account skills – leading three agencies through something as complicated as an exhibition tour, with both physical and digital components, was a real test.
+Building an experience for hardcore fans set a high bar for subject matter expertise and authenticity, requiring painstaking attention to detail—every costume, every prop, every line in every video had to be perfect.

 Imagine Cup